 We understand that our customers want to be well informed about new technologies, how the smart grid works and how it will change their relationship with the energy they use.
 Smart meters are one of the most visible components of the smart grid.
 They are digital meters that contain the ability to communicate with the utility via a two-way network.
-Smart meters transmit for only a fraction of the day for short durations and actual radio frequency (RF) emissions are actually less than commonly used devices, such as cell phones, baby monitors and microwave ovens.
+Smart meters transmit for only a fraction of the day for short durations and actual radio frequency (RF) emissions are actually less than commonly used devices, such as cell phones, laptop computers, baby monitors and microwave ovens.

 Comparison of RF Power Density in the Everyday Environment